FaustoLira/FutureTech---Hiring-Strategy/README.md

 ## Introduction

 This project aims to utilize advanced visualization and storytelling techniques to create a compelling analytical presentation on the recruitment processes employed by "FutureTech," a fictional data analytics consulting firm.

+This project is the result of the final project for the Data Visualization and Storytelling course at NBCC, created in collaboration with Anslem Okeke.

 ### FutureTech